ChemaGit/Apache-Spark-2.0-with-Scala/readme.md

     - Understand Spark SQL and it’s architecture
     - Understand messaging system like Kafka and its components
     - Integrate Kafka with real time streaming
-    - Understand Graph and Spark GraphX
+    - Examples on Graph and Spark GraphX
+    - Examples on Spark MLib
+        - Supervised and Unsupervised algorithm examples
+        - Sentiment analysis on Twitter with Spark Streaming